sharadixit/Math-for-Machine-Learning/README.md

 3. Projection Of A Vector On V Vector

-# Working with matrix in python
+# Working with Matrix in Python
 In this part we have covered
 1. Creating a Matrix using numpy
 2. Creating Matrix With Random Values